suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.SEC.MFST.CHECK: Validate manifests prior to deployment {#req-sec-mfst-check}

-Manifests SHOULD be parsed and examined prior to deployment to validate that their contents have not been modified during creation and signing.
+Manifests SHOULD be verified prior to deployment.
+This reduces problems that may arise with devices installing firmware images that damage devices unintentionally.

 Mitigates: [THREAT.MFST.MODIFICATION](#threat-mfst-modification)